Teun/SnappetChallenge/README.md

 1 Configure connection string.
 By default it's (local) ms sql database.

-2 Execute command 'Update-DataBase' in Package Manager Console.
+2 Execute command `Update-DataBase` in Package Manager Console.
 It will create new DB and one table.

 3 Start migration tool console application.
 It will migrate data from json to your application.